 Overview

-If you’re a backpacker looking for a service like InterCity, but want to easily meet other travellers, then the Kiwi Experience could be an option for you.
+If you’re a backpacker looking for a service like InterCity but want to meet other travellers quickly, then the Kiwi Experience could be an option.

-The Kiwi Experience describes itself as like a guided tour but with the flexibility to do what you want.
-In summary, it’s a hop on hop off bus service with some added extras.
+The Kiwi Experience describes itself as a guided tour but with the flexibility to do what you want.
+In summary, it’s a hop-on, hop-off bus service with some added extras.

-Many of the drivers act as a tour guide and will tell you about the area.
-They can sell you discounted activities and there is also discounted accommodation available as part of your package.
+Many drivers act as tour guides and will tell you about the area.
+They can sell discounted activities and discounted accommodation, which are available as part of your package.

-The Kiwi Experience is a great option for those who are nervous about travelling alone.
-You’ll be with like-minded travellers and experienced drivers, but still have the flexibility to do what you want.
-It’s a great option for getting around New Zealand with no car or campervan.
+The Kiwi Experience is an excellent option for those nervous about travelling alone.
+You’ll be with like-minded travellers and experienced drivers, but you’ll still have the flexibility to do what you want.
+It’s a great option for getting around New Zealand without a car or campervan.

 How it works

-The Kiwi Experience offers hop on and hop off bus passes.
-There are a variety of passes to choose from which offer pre-set routes around New Zealand.
+The Kiwi Experience offers hop-on, hop-off bus passes.
+The passes offer pre-set routes around New Zealand.

-Once you’ve decided which route you want to do, you purchase your pass and book your busses.
-The tours range from 1 day all the way through to a minimum of 25 days.
+Once you’ve decided which route you want to take, you purchase your pass and book your bus.
+The tours range from 1 day to 25 days.

-If you want to see the highlights of both the North and South Island, I’d consider the Hokey Pokey tour ($1750 NZD).
-This tour takes you around the main spots in the North Island before doing a loop of the South Island.
+If you want to see the highlights of both the North and South Island, I’d consider the Hokey Pokey tour ($1795 NZD).
+This tour takes you around the main spots on the North Island before making a loop of the South Island.
 You’ll need at least 3 weeks to do this.

 Their most in-depth bus route is called the Whole Kit and Caboodle.
-You’ll need at least 25 days to do this and it costs $1899.
+It takes at least 25 days to complete and costs $2000 NZD.

 The Kiwi Experience also offer pre-organised group tours.
 I’ve spoken more about these below.